Emarioo/BetterThanBatch/README.md

 of the compiler.
-Once some of the hard features that would require major alterations to the compiler's architecture if not done early has been completed, partly at least, then I shall spend time on examples, documentation and most importantly proper testing.
+Once some of the hard features that would require major alterations to the compiler's architecture if not done early has been completed, partly at least, then I shall spend time on examples, documentation, and proper testing.

 ## Where is the focus
 - Small but useful standard library (graphics, audio, file formats, networking)